 3. Spelling and grammar should be flawless

 According to Jack Lee, who is a content marketing strategist at Essaysontime, good grammar is more important than you think: “If you haven’t bothered to make your message perfect, your audience might think you have been equally sloppy when it comes to your product or service.
-Also, while exclamation marks and upper case letter can be effective when used in moderation, overusing them can have an adverse effect.”
+Also, while exclamation marks and upper case letters can be effective when used in moderation, overusing them can have an adverse effect.”

 4. Use a single CTA